 Parks is collecting $500 a week in unemployment benefits, a far cry from the $80,000 a year he made in his last job as a project manager in architecture and construction.

 Although his wife still has her teaching job, they are stretching to cover their monthly expenses, which include a $480 monthly car payment.

-Last month, they combined and refinanced their mortgage and home-equity loans, lowering their payment to $1,600 from $2,175 a month.
+Last month, they combined and refinanced their mortgage and home equity loan, lowering their payment to $1,600 a month from $2,175.
 Gone are the vacations and gym memberships.

 We have taken no vacations.
 I just spoke to the gym about volunteering some of my time instead of having to pay for the gym membership.

-The Obama administration estimates that through the course of next year, about 6 million people would lose federally funded unemployment benefits if Congress does not act.
+The Obama administration estimates that through the course of 2012, about 6 million people would lose federally funded unemployment benefits if Congress does not act.

-Currently, federal money ensures that the unemployed receive benefits for as long as 99 weeks in states where joblessness is high.
+Currently, federal money ensures that the unemployed receive benefits for up to 99 weeks in states where joblessness is high.
 Ending the program would mean the newly unemployed would have to rely on state programs that usually last for only 26 weeks.